subikshapriya/subikshapriya/README.md

 ## 🚀 About Me
 - 🎓 Currently pursuing my **Master of Computer Applications (MCA)** at Shrimati Indira Gandhi College.
 - 📍 Based in **Tamil Nadu, India**.
-- 🌱 Passionate about **data analytics, machine learning, and solving real-world problems** with data.
+- 🌱 Passionate about **data analytics, visualization, and real-world problem-solving**.
-- 🔍 Always curious to learn new technologies and enhance my skills in **Python, SQL, Excel, and visualization tools**.
+- 🔍 Always eager to learn new tools and technologies in **Python, SQL, and data analysis**.

 ---